 - 1. Designate a liaison to be the point of contact from the affiliate to NARST to coordinate or facilitate joint activities. - 2.
 Fulfill all responsibilities to NARST as identified in a Memorandum of Understanding. - 3.
 Extend to NARST all rights and privileges of Affiliates as specified in a Memorandum of Understanding. - 4.
-Represent the affiliate in an annual Affiliates Meeting.

-- 5. Submit an Affiliation Report every second year describing what the affiliation has accomplished and how the affiliation is being fostered.
-This report should discuss how the affiliation could be better fostered or strengthened.
-The Affiliate designee and the NARST designee for that Affiliation should collaboratively write this report. - 6.
+Represent the affiliate in an annual Affiliates Meeting. - 5.
+Submit an Affiliation Report as required by the Memorandum of Understanding.
+Unless otherwise stipulated in the agreement, this report should (a) describe what the affiliation has accomplished, (b) how the affiliation is being fostered, and (c) how the affiliation could be better fostered or strengthened.
+Unless otherwise stipulated in the agreement, the Affiliate designee and the NARST designee for that Affiliation should collaboratively write this report. - 6.
 Inform the NARST Executive Director of all newly elected officers and Board Members, of any changes in Constitution or Bylaws, and of all relevant conferences, seminars, etc. that are being conducted by or in conjunction with the Affiliate in a timely manner. - 7.
 Abide by NARST's statements regarding conflict of interest.